marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     I'm a newbie, but if Linux is truly open-source, then why would you need a license?
 A:
     Using Linux, means accepting the license term.
-This impose certain requirements, if you redistribute your work.
-What this requirements are depend on the Open Source License.
+This imposes certain requirements, if you redistribute your work.
+What these requirements are depends on the Open Source License.
 7:19 PM

 Webinar staffto everyone